Madhappy And Columbia Sportswear's New Outerwear Range Urges You To Step Out This Winter

 The Madhappy x Columbia Sportswear collection showcases eight distinct styles encompassing various silhouettes, embracing vibrant primary colours and also understated neutrals.

 Leading the lineup is Columbia’s Wallowa Puffer Jacket, originally from their 1978 catalogue, now revamped with custom graphic screen prints and patches.
-Priced at USD 310 (THB 11,060), this jacket boasts insulation using Responsible Down Standard (RDS) certified down and practical features like dual entry hand pockets, elastic cuffs and a drawcord adjustable hem.
+Priced at USD 310 (INR 25,850), this jacket boasts insulation using Responsible Down Standard (RDS) certified down and practical features like dual entry hand pockets, elastic cuffs and a drawcord adjustable hem.

-Among other offerings is the Columbia Convertible Cargo Pants, available at USD 175 (THB 6,243).
+Among other offerings is the Columbia Convertible Cargo Pants, available at USD 175 (INR 14,593).
 These pants utilise Columbia’s Omni-Shield Durable Water Repellent technology, effectively repelling liquid and stains and are designed with zip-off legs for a quick transformation into shorts.
-Additionally, the collection includes two more jackets — the Columbia Women’s Cropped Quilted Jacket priced at USD 275 (THB 9,811) and the Puffer Trouser at USD 210 (THB 7,294).
+Additionally, the collection includes two more jackets — the Columbia Women’s Cropped Quilted Jacket priced at USD 275 (INR 22,932) and the Puffer Trouser at USD 210 (INR 17,511).
 Each piece offers unique functionality and style elements, contributing to the diverse range of the collection.

 10 Winter Fashion Trends For Men To Beat The Chill With Heated-Up Style